View pots further down this page

 Describing his own pots, Richard Batterham refers to some of them as ’soft’ or ‘kind’, emphasising their human quality.
 ‘Michael Cardew used to say form was everything, and form is very important, but I tend to feel that it’s how the clay is handled that really makes a difference.
 I like to make something you can hold.
 If someone really hugs onto a pot, that’s lovely and just how it should be.’
 Brushing away his own pre-eminence, he says, ‘You just get into the right frame of mind and get on with it.’

 Richard Batterham’s work is in numerous museums, including the Tate and the V&A, and private collections and has been shown all over the world.
 This will be Richard’s fifth major selling exhibition at Sladers Yard.
-Between shows we keep a continuous stock of his beautiful pots.
+Between shows we try to keep a continuous stock of his beautiful pots.